gatk-workflows/gatk4-germline-snps-indels/README.md

 ### JointGenotyping.wdl :
 This WDL implements the joint calling and VQSR filtering portion of the GATK Best Practices for germline SNP and Indel discovery in human whole-genome sequencing (WGS).
-The workflow accept a sample map file with 50 or more GVCFs and produces a multisample VCF.
+The workflow requires a sample map file with 50 or more GVCFs and produces a multisample VCF.

 *NOTE:*